dianatataru/ancestryinference_workflow/README.md

 ```
 The goal of this line is to remove sites where all sites have the alternate allele, by removing sites where all species REF counts are 0, but that is not actually what I want.
 I actually want to just keep sites where the alt is unique to the species.

-Additionally, these line of code in genocounts_group_threeway.py are trying to filter but incorrectly because I don't think I care if each species has at least one called allele?
+Additionally, these line of code in genocounts_group_threeway.py are trying to filter but incorrectly because it doesn't account for the third species propotrtion.

 ```
 # Check that each species has at least one called allele